 Delegation analyzing Trump's 'Big, Beautiful Bill'

-- Late Wednesday, Congress removed a measure from President Trump's tax legislation that would have permitted the transfer of a large tract of federal land located in Utah and Nevada.
+- Late Wednesday, Congress eliminated a measure from President Trump's extensive tax legislation that would have permitted the sale of approximately 450,000 acres of federal land located in Utah and Nevada.

-- Montana Rep. Ryan Zinke led efforts to remove the provision after it was introduced in early May and formed the bipartisan Public Lands Caucus to oppose land sales.
+- Montana Representative Ryan Zinke led bipartisan opposition to the land sale provision after it was introduced in early May and formed the Public Lands Caucus to prevent it.

 Insights by Ground AI